ftechmax/argdefender/README.md

 Fail fast: validate inputs at your code boundaries so problems surface immediately, with clear exceptions to pinpoint the offending argument.

 - Fluent, chainable guards with clear exception types.
-- Null-tolerant for nullable inputs; add `NotNull()` when you need to enforce non-null.
+- Most guards tolerate null inputs; add `NotNull()` when you need to enforce non-null.
+See [null handling](docs/standard-validations.md#null-handling) for exceptions.
 - Automatic parameter names; `Guard.Argument(value)` captures the name so you do not need to pass strings via `nameof()`.
-- Optional `secure` mode redacts sensitive values from exception messages.
+- Optional `secure` mode redacts values from selected default messages (see below).

 ## Installation